zaphosting/docs/docs/wurmunlimited-firststeps-dashboard.md

 ### Settings

 Under the settings you will find an overview of the most common setting options for your server.
 These also include a short explanation.
 The use of the settings page is especially recommended for newcomers to server administration.

-If you are more confident and want to make more precise changes, we recommend using the Config Editor instead.
-You can find more information about this in the **Configs** category.

-### Configs

-The config file editor allows you to edit the configuration files directly from the website in the classic way, without the simplified view.
-This option allows you to customize the settings of your server and configure them according to your personal preferences.

-By using the editor, you get direct access to all available options and can customize them precisely.
-This is especially useful for advanced users who want full control over their server settings and know exactly what changes they want to make.

-> ⚠️ Have you noticed that some of your changes are partially overwritten?
-Please be aware that certain option values are taken from the settings page.
-If you want to make these changes directly in the config, you must first disable the relevant options on the settings page.